microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

 ```

 The following snippet pre-processes the original model and then quantizes the pre-processed model to use `uint16` activations and `uint8` weights.
+Although the quantization utilities expose the `uint8`, `int8`, `uint16`, and `int16` quantization data types, QNN operators typically support the `uint8` and `uint16` data types.
-QNN EP typically supports the `uint8`, and `uint16` quantization data types.
-Refer to the [QNN SDK operator documentation](https://docs.qualcomm.com/bundle/publicresource/topics/80-63442-50/HtpOpDefSupplement.html) for the data type requirements for each QNN operator.
+Refer to the [QNN SDK operator documentation](https://docs.qualcomm.com/bundle/publicresource/topics/80-63442-50/HtpOpDefSupplement.html) for the data type requirements of each QNN operator.

 ```python
 # quantize_model.py